-Type of Dive: Scenic shore dive and training area.
+Type of Dive: Scenic shore dive on a rocky promontory and training area.

-Suggested Experience: This site is suitable at any state of the tide and sheltered enough in just about any weather conditions for teaching people to dive.
+Suggested Experience: This site is suitable for any state of the tide and sheltered enough in just about any weather conditions for teaching people to dive.

 Travel directions: Leaving Glasgow on the A82 turn left at Tarbet onto the A83, through Arrochar and over the rest and be thankful and through Inveraray towards Loch Gilphead, the tea room is on the loch side of the road just past the Village of Furnace.
 There is a big gash in the hill opposite the Cafe.
 Google map